 Arguably the most important feature of cardiac muscle is its intercalated discs and gap junctions.
 The disks act as the Z band would in skeletal muscle, demarcating where a cardiac muscle cell meets the next.

 The transverse portions form adherens-type junctions (attachments) and desmosomes, holding the muscle cells together, while the lateral portions form gap junctions that allow for quick conduction of action potentials.
-This is crucial to allow the heart to contract in a coordinated manner and pump the blood.
+This is crucial to allow the heart to contract in a coordinated manner and pump blood throughout the body.

-However it should be noted that purkinje fibres are NOT cardiac muscle cells- they are larger cells with far fewer myofilaments and extensive gap junctions, as well as lots of glycogen.
+The cells of the bundle of His and Purkinje fibres are also capable of spontaneous depolarisation.
+However, it should be noted that purkinje fibres are NOT cardiac muscle cells – they are larger cells with fewer myofilaments and extensive gap junctions, as well as high levels of glycogen.
 They conduct action potentials much faster allowing for synchronous contraction of the ventricles.

 Clinical Relevance – Cardiac Hypertrophy